SAP-samples/teched2021-DEV164/exercises/7_CreatingContentPackages/README.md

 ![](images/SelectProcessVariant.png)
 *The Process Variant Editor is available now to configure a new variant.
 It shows the default variant and steps in the process template.*
 *You can add new approval steps and configure.
 The **Available Steps**  Palette shows the available steps to consume in a process variant.
 The default variant has two steps.
 The step details shows possilbe configurations you can do while configuring a step*.
  - Select **Start Conditions** tab to configure a start condition.
  - Select **Investment.Total Cost** from the drop down.
  - Select >= as the operator.
  - Enter **10000** as the Total Cost value.

-*This configuration will enable you to execute this Process Variant if the Total Cost of investment is greater than or equal to 10000*.
+*This configuration will enable you to execute this Process Variant if the Total Cost of Investment is greater than or equal to 10000*.
 ![](images/ProcessVariantStartCondition.png)
-Select **Group Head Approval** Step to configure step conditions.
+1. Select **Group Head Approval** Step to configure step conditions.
  - Select **Step Conditions** tab.
  - Select **Investment.Total Cost** from the drop down.
  - Select >= as the operator.
  - Enter **30000** as the Total Cost value.
 ![](images/GroupHeadStepCondition.png)
 1. Add a new step while moving **Approval Step** from the palette to the canvas between **Local Manager approval** and the **end event**.
 The default variant has two steps.
 The step details shows possible configurations you can do while configuring a step.
 ![](images/DragAndDropProcessStep.png)
-*It is possible to execute multiple step parallelly.
-You need to drag and drop the process step on an exisiting step so that two steps execute parallely*.
+*It is possible to execute multiple step in parallel.
+You need to drag and drop the process step on an existing steps so that two steps execute in parallel*.
 1. Select the newly added step and change the step **Name** to **CFO**.
 ![](images/StepRenameCFO.png)
 1. Open the **Details** tab.
 In **approvalstep** maintain **CFO**.
 ![](images/StepPropertyCFO.png)
 *This is a step attribute you have configured while creating the process template.
 It is used while determining the approver using a business rule*.

- Select the **Step Conditions** tab.
+1- Select the **Step Conditions** tab.
  Select **Investment.Total Cost** from the drop down.
   - Select >= as the operator.
  - Enter **50000** as the Total Cost value.
  - Click **Activate** button.
 ![](images/CFOStepCondition.png)
 Successful activation of the process variant will display a toast message.
-A new workflow definition is deployed in to your subaccount.
+A new workflow definition is deployed into your subaccount.
 The Start and Step conditions are part of a generated Business Rules Project in your sub account.

 ![](images/ActivationMessage.png)